christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     - Grandson 2: "Dara" (Darius III) aka Seleucus I Nicator.
 He inherited the vital Eastern territories (Asia).
 His "father" is listed as Antiochus (of Macedon) and presumed to have been a commoner.
 The name Antiochus curiously has no definition in Greek, however when viewed as a hybrid Greek-Persian name the meaning is obvious.
 Antiochus should be parsed as Anti-Ochus, "Like/After Ochus", that is, continuing the line of Persian Great King Ochus (Artaxerxes III).
 Ochus, in addition to his ill-fated successor Artaxerxes IV, had many other children.
 And Artaxerxes IV, although not surviving long as Great King, had many children of his own.
 Anti-Ochus/Antiochus therefore emerges as a princely son or grandson of Artaxerxes III.
 (Darius III took on the name Ochus and also had a son by Queen Statiera named Ochus).
 The name Seleucus (Greek Seleukos), like that of his father Antiochus, has no certain meaning in Greek.
 (However, compare Greek leukos meaning “white”, and the kingly Roman name of Lucius.)
 As with the name Antiochus, we must expect some kind of hybrid definition that incorporated a Persian or Eastern element.
 There is certainly an echo of Seleukos in the later dynastic name Seljuk(os), associated with a people brought from the direction of China to dominate the West.
 He was Li Si in China who was the advisor to Qin Shi Huang (Alexander) founder of the Qin Dynasty.
     - Grandson 3: Ptolemy I Soter who received Egypt.
 -  Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.
 He shows up in a number of religions: In Zoroastrianism he is Manushchihr, in Hinuduisn he is Manu, in Judaism he is Moses, in Norse mythology he is Mannus, etc.
--  Paul the Apostle = likely a composite character or an avatar/cipher.
-Two suspects for having taken on the character are: 1) Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), and 2) Rabbi Akiva (whose students included: Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah).
+-  Paul the Apostle = a composite character or an avatar/cipher.
+Originally Gaius Asinius Pollio (Asander aka Julius Caesar's pen-name), then Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), and Rabbi Akiva (whose students included: Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah).
 The character
     Paul/Saul's life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".
 Josephus in Antiquities of the Jews, Book XX (Ch 9.4) refers to Paul (Saulus) as related to Herod